PEXANE2/azure-docs.tr-tr/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - PowerShell komutu
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'roleContributor' -ArtifactFile .\artifacts\roleContributor.json
      ```

-1. Abonelikte ilke ataması ekleyin. **Artifactfile** , yapıt _türünü_ , bir ilkeye veya girişim tanımına hizalamakta olan özellikleri tanımlar ve ilke atamasını, şema ataması sırasında yapılandırmak üzere tanımlanan şema parametrelerini kullanacak şekilde yapılandırır.
-Bu örnek, `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71`GUID 'SI ile _kaynak grupları yerleşik Ilkesine Uygula etiketi ve varsayılan değerini_ kullanır.
+1. Abonelikte ilke ataması ekleyin.
+The **ArtifactFile** defines the _kind_ of artifact, the properties that align to a policy or initiative definition, and configures the policy assignment to use the defined blueprint parameters to configure during blueprint assignment.
+This example uses the _Apply tag and its default value to resource groups_ built-in policy with a GUID of `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71`.

-   - JSON dosyası-\artifacts\policyTags.json
+   - JSON file - \artifacts\policyTags.json

      ```json
      {